University admissions marketing calendar for India — month-by-month campaign timing, channel sequencing, and budget allocation

 10%

-This month should feel quiet.
-You’re not chasing leads aggressively.
-You’re staking territory and building credibility for the chaos that comes in December.
-Think of it as the foundation your performance marketing campaigns will stand on in January.
+October-November should feel quiet.
+You’re not chasing leads aggressively yet.
+You’re establishing presence and authority before the paid competition heats up.
+This becomes the foundation your performance marketing campaigns will use in January.

 December and January: Launch inquiry generation campaigns